 To find the right private school, think about your school preferences:

 - Grade Levels – Junior Boarding and/or High School

 After you narrow your list, contact the admission office to address questions, schedule a campus tour, and complete the application process.

 Resources to Find the Best ADHD Boarding School:

 - The Association of Boarding Schools – Boardingschool.com

 - Private School Review (day and boarding schools)

-Questions?
-At Army and Navy Academy, we are committed to public service.
-This means, if we are not the right fit, we will make an effort to help you find the right school for your teen..
+Contact Us.
+ANA is committed to public service.
+This means, if we are not the right fit for your specific needs, we will make an effort to help you find the right boarding school for your teen.
 Feel free to contact us with questions at 888.762.2338.

 **Note: In search, some programs for learning differences, including Attention-Deficit Hyperactivity Disorder (ADHD), could come up under behavioral, therapeutic and wilderness categories.
 For this reason, use caution.
 These are not traditional boarding schools and may not even be accredited.
 It is much wiser to review directory listings and input your preferences and then go to a series of school websites after you narrow down your list.